jake-rudolph-1/models-by-amber/README.md

 - "eff_flav": Number or flavons that contribute to the Lagrangian.
 - "flavons_not_present": A list of flavons specified by the model but not contributing to the Lagrangian.
 - "total_chisq": The chi-squared fit AMBer found for this model, the value used in the reward function in [2506.08080](https://arxiv.org/abs/2506.08080).
+- "m_b": The effective electron neutrino mass.
+- "m_bb": The effective Majorana mass.
+- "Sum(m_i)": The sum of the neutrino masses.
+- "m1": The lightest neutrino mass.

 ## Read-in Code